Technology and Innovation spotlight: building bridges02.11.22

 Bridge product set and digital configuration

-Laing O’Rourke’s modular bridge system consists of a standard range of precast products that can be readily configured to form high assurance solutions for modular single-span integral bridges with precast prestressed concrete beams, and associated wingwalls, as shown in the figure below.
+Laing O’Rourke’s award winning modular bridge system consists of a standard range of precast products that can be readily configured to form high assurance solutions for modular single-span integral bridges with precast prestressed concrete beams, and associated wingwalls, as shown in the figure below.